Skip to main content

 Insulin’s primary job is to manage blood sugar, but it also acts as a potent suppressor of SHBG production.
 A diet high in refined sugars and carbohydrates leads to chronically elevated insulin levels, a condition known as hyperinsulinemia.
 This constant state of high insulin sends a persistent signal to the liver to decrease SHBG synthesis.

-This is a central reason why low SHBG is a hallmark of and metabolic syndrome.
+This is a central reason why low SHBG is a hallmark of insulin resistance and metabolic syndrome.
 Effectively managing your SHBG levels begins with understanding and addressing the metabolic signals your lifestyle choices send to your liver every day.

 The Connection between Weight and SHBG